 St. Andronik Monastery of the Savior

-The former Andronikov Monastery of the Saviour is located On a steep left bank of the river Yauza in Moscow.
-Its white ancient walls, towers and temples submerges the visitors in the atmosphere of ancient Russia.
+St. Andronik (Andronikov) Monastery of the Saviour is located On a steep left bank of the river Yauza in Moscow.
+Its white ancient walls, towers, and temples submerge the visitors in the atmosphere of ancient Russia.
 It was founded by Metropolitan Alexy in the 14th century and considered one of the most ancient monuments of stone architecture of Moscow.

 About Me in Short